Search

 Need help getting addiction treatment?

-Maybe you’re unsure about the relationship between problem drinking and alcoholism: are these one and the same?
+Maybe you’re unsure about the relationship between problem drinking and alcohol addiction: are these one and the same?

 Not necessarily, no.

-Problem drinking involves using alcohol in such a way that it negatively impacts both your health and your life in general.
+Alcohol problems involves people who drink alcohol in such a way that it negatively impacts both your health and your life in general.
 Despite these adverse outcomes, you are not physically dependent on alcohol.

 With alcoholism, by contrast, you will likely experience physical and psychological addiction alongside the problems alcohol abuse introduces into your life, your health, and your relationships.